Last updated: November 1, 2019

 - Assist and support DocuSign in dealing with requests from governmental authorities, data controllers, data subjects or data protection authorities, as applicable;

-- Not engage another data processor without prior specific authorization of DocuSign; and
+- Not engage another data processor without prior specific authorization of DocuSign.

-Customer may object to a subprocessor per the BCR-P Privacy Code.
-To object to a subprocessor, Customer must submit its objection by email to [email protected] with subject line “Subprocessor Objection,” along with their name, company name, name of the DocuSign service, name of the subprocessor, and grounds for objection (see the BCR-P Privacy Code for objective justifiable grounds).
+Customers may object to a subprocessor per the BCR-P Privacy Code.
+To object to a subprocessor, customers must submit their objection by email to [email protected] with subject line “Subprocessor Objection,” along with their name, company name, name of the DocuSign service, name of the subprocessor, and grounds for objection (see the BCR-P Privacy Code for objective justifiable grounds).